stevenp1015/windows-movie-maker/idea.md

-so, high level, this would be the workflow: i paste in my long ass narrative /  novel / multiple chapters / whatever its sent to gemini with a super fuckin thorough and explanatory prompt that describes the entire pipeline as well as the current step of the pipeline that it's on, so it has ideal context. for example:
+so, high level, this would be the workflow: i paste in my long ass narrative /  novel / multiple chapters / whatever

+**MOST IMPORTANTLY**: its sent to gemini with a super fuckin thorough and explanatory prompt that describes the entire pipeline as well as **the current step of the pipeline that it's on, so it has ideal context**.

+for example:
 "you're the prompt generation model integrated into "STEP __" of the following multi-step pipeline:"

   STEP 1: user pastes story (any length, from a short story to a literal novel) STEP 2: full text is sent to gemini
   STEP 3: gemini creates (**a fuck ton**) of prompts for an image generation model to generate **a fuck ton** of images, that depict the story in extremely granular (maybe configurable granularity actually) intervals